-Learning Objective 2: Describe the mechanisms of heredity in normal and abnormal human development.
-Learning Objective 3: Explain how heredity and environment interact in human development.
+Learning Objective 2: Describe what genes are and how they influence human development.
+Learning Objective 3: Identify some important reproductive challenges and choices.

 The concept of interaction takes some time to master.
 There are numerous examples of interaction among the topics taught in a life-span development course.
 One of the clearest examples comes from the principles of gene expression.